Tori Fitka

 Effective AI training sessions give teachers hands-on experience instead of long presentations.
 Teachers build confidence fastest when they can try tools in a low-pressure environment and apply them to real classroom tasks.

-• Start with live modeling.
+Live modeling and transparent thinking.
 Demonstrate how you would use an AI tool for a specific instructional task, such as generating discussion prompts or creating differentiated practice materials.
 Talk through how you refine prompts and evaluate outputs so teachers see that AI use is an iterative process.
+Make your thinking visible by showing both successful and imperfect outputs.
+When teachers see you revise prompts, discard weak responses, and improve results, they better understand that effective AI use requires judgment—not just input.

-• Provide guided practice time.
+Guided practice with real materials.
 Give teachers 30–45 minutes to experiment with AI tools using their own lesson plans or materials.
 Experiential learning builds confidence, so circulate, answer questions, and highlight small successes as teachers explore.
+Encourage teachers to start with one high-impact task, such as rewriting a lesson for differentiation or generating formative assessment questions, so they experience immediate value without cognitive overload.

-• Use realistic scenarios.
+Realistic classroom scenarios.
 Offer practical challenges that reflect classroom realities, such as drafting a parent communication using AI and then evaluating whether it is appropriate to send.
 Scenarios like these help teachers think critically about when AI is helpful and when human judgment is essential.
+Include scenarios that surface ethical considerations, such as identifying bias in AI-generated content or deciding what student information should never be entered into a tool.

-• End with peer sharing.
+Peer sharing and reflection.
 Reserve time for teachers to share one thing they tried and one insight or question that emerged.
 Collective reflection surfaces common challenges, makes learning visible, and strengthens team knowledge.
+This reflection step is also where teachers begin building a shared understanding of best practices for AI teacher training, reinforcing consistent and responsible use across the school.

 This structure ensures teachers not only learn about AI tools but also practice using them in ways that directly support instruction.